+Total: 5

 Provide a description of the statistical methods for the model you fit to address the question of an association between LDL and age.

 A linear regression model was fit to assess the linear effect of age on serum LDL concentration allowing for unequal variances of LDL by age.

+Did not mention that age is continuous (1)

+Total: 2

 Is this a saturated model?
 Explain your answer.

 The model is not saturated as the number of groups defined by continuous variable age is infinite while the number of model parameters is fixed at a slope and intercept term.

+Total: 3

 Based on your regression model, what is the estimated mean LDL level among a population of 70 year old subjects?

 Based on the regression model, the estimated mean LDL level is equal to 132.5 – 0.09 * age.
 For a population of 70 year old subjects the estimated mean LDL level is 126.23 mg/dL.

+Total: 3

 Based on your regression model, what is the estimated mean LDL level among a population of 71 year old subjects?
 How does the difference between your answer to this problem and your answer to part c relate to the slope?

 Based on the regression model, the estimated mean LDL level is equal to 132.5 – 0.09 * age; for a population of 71 year old subjects, the estimated mean LDL level is 126.14 mg/dL.
 The estimated mean LDL level for the population of 71 year old subjects differs from the estimated mean LDL level for the population of 70 year old subjects by one slope coefficient – or 0.09 mg/dL lower estimated mean LDL level.

+Total: 3

 Based on your regression model, what is the estimated mean LDL level among a population of 75 year old subjects?
 How does the difference between your answer to this problem and your answer to part c relate to the slope?

 Based on the regression model, the estimated mean LDL level is equal to 132.5 – 0.09 * age; for a population of 71 year old subjects, the estimated mean LDL level is 125.78 mg/dL.
 The estimated mean LDL level for the population of 75 year old subjects differs from the estimated mean LDL level for the population of 70 year old subjects by five times the slope coefficient – or 5*0.09 = 0.45 mg/dL lower estimated mean LDL level than a population of 70 year old subjects.

+Total: 3

 What is the interpretation of the “root mean squared error” in your regression model?

 The root mean square error is an estimate of the standard deviation of the residuals.
 In our regression model, we assumed the groups defined by age have unequal variances, so the root mean square error is based on a weighted average of the square root of the within group variances.

+Total: 3

 What is the interpretation of the intercept?
 Does it have a relevant scientific interpretation?

 The interpretation of the intercept is the average mean LDL level for a population of 0 year olds, which does not have a relevant scientific interpretation.

+Total: 3

 What is the interpretation of the slope?

 The slope is an estimate of the average change in mean LDL levels across groups 1 year apart.
 The regression estimate for the slope is -0.09, so the estimated average mean LDL levels is 0.09 mg/dL lower in a population of individuals for each year of age difference.

+Total: 3

 Provide full statistical inference about an association between serum LDL and age based on your regression model.